sethgover/circles/README.md

 # circles

-based on a idea by michael fogleman
+based on a idea by michael fogleman (thanks!)